With shipping rules or restrictions, you can personalize the rates and methods you offer customers online

 If you ship products in special cartons that cost more to purchase and assemble, or sell products that require extra handling, charging your customer a shipping surcharge is common practice.

-In ShipperHQ, you can use Carrier Rules to manage surcharges in these situations, so you are never losing money on the time and attention it takes to get a product to your customer.
+In ShipperHQ, you can use Shipping Rules to manage surcharges in these situations, so you are never losing money on the time and attention it takes to get a product to your customer.

 3. Minimum and Maximum Charges